kaizhangpnl/kaizhangpl.github.io/EAM_User_Guide/_sources/flow.rst.txt

 Time stepping
 ----------------

-The table below shows the model time step used at different model resolutions.
+The table below shows the model time step used in the default EAMv1 (FC5AV1C-04P2 compset) at different model resolutions.

 .. figure:: timestepping.jpeg
    :scale: 100 %
    :alt: Time stepping in EAMv1.
    :align: center

-   Default model configuration parameters for EAMv1 (FC5AV1C-04P2 compset) at various spatial resolutions.
+    at various spatial resolutions.

 List of advective tracers